Sri-Vishnu-Kumar-K/CapsuleNetworks-TensorFlow/README.md

 # CapsuleNetworks-TensorFlow
-This is my implementation of Capsule Networks from this [paper](https://arxiv.org/abs/1710.09829).
+This is my implementation of Capsule Networks from this paper [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829).
 The entire source code is based on TensorFlow.
 I have put it in a jupyter notebook for easy reading.

 ## The Network